cthoyt/cthoyt.github.io/_posts/2025-01-23-clinical-trials-model.md

   disease -. has putative target .-> protein
 ```

-Target identification typically covers identifying important proteins in a given
+Target identification is typically the process of identifying a protein whose
-disease context whose modulation can result in a therapeutic effect.
+modulation in a given disease context can result in a therapeutic effect.

+If we have a successful clinical trial performed following a phenotypic drug
+discovery campaign, it might not be known what targets it modulates.
+Therefore,
-When combining clinical trial information with chemical activity databases like
+we can combine the clinical trial data with a chemical activity database like
-ChEMBL, it's possible to generate hypotheses of important proteins in a disease
-area.

-Databases like OpenTargets have several orthogonal resources for triaging target
-candidates.

-Knowledge driven approaches like DisGeNet use text mining approaches as a
-stand-in.
-When applied tt scale, automated approaches are also useful (re,
-INDRA)

-Knockdown, knockout, or overexpression studies are typicall run to confirm
-target hypotheses.
+ChEMBL, so we can get all the targets for the chemical, then hypothesize that
+one or more of them are responsible for the drug's therapeutic effect.

+This is even more powerful when combining other databases like OpenTargets,
+which aggregates a wide variety of orthogonal evidence and provide workflows and
+resources for further triage and DisGeNet, which aggregates text mining
+co-occurrence evidence as a proxy for association, which can be useful when done
+at scale with the appropriate statistical adjustments.

+Finally, target identification hypotheses are testable, especially following a
+phenotypic drug discovery campaign with a good cellular model or model organism.
+Tool compounds that are specific modulators for the target or genomic
+experiments like knockdowns, knockouts, or over-expression can provide more
+confident confirmation of the target's viability.

-### Mechanism of Action Deconvolution
+#### Mechanism of Action Deconvolution

 ```mermaid
 graph LR